Last Updated on January 2, 2026

 You’ll find plenty of places to visit in Vancouver, BC.
 In fact, you might say there are too many places…

-Set on a shimmering sea with a backdrop of verdant mountains, Vancouver, British Columbia is routinely considered one of the most beautiful cities in the world.
-In fact, seeing it for the first time can be a jaw-dropping experience.
+Set on a sea with a backdrop of mountains, Vancouver is considered one of the world’s most beautiful cities.
+Also, seeing it for the first time can be a jaw-dropping experience.

-When you’re finished visiting Vancouver’s temples of gastronomy, leave plenty of time to visit Vancouver’s plethora of shops, museums and galleries, all of which will keep you busy and satisfied for days.
+When you’re finished visiting Vancouver’s temples of gastronomy, leave plenty of time to visit Vancouver’s plethora of shops, museums and galleries.
+Undoubtedly, all will keep you busy and satisfied for days.
 Just as important for the traveler, however, is the city’s good public transport system and it’s friendly, welcoming population

 And don’t hesitate to think outside the city, as well, since Vancouver also offers a superb outdoor experience.
 Forests, thousands of years old, are part of the city’s park system and the ski slopes of nearby Grouse Mountain are a mere 20 minutes from the city.

 Downtown, gleaming skyscrapers jut skyward in unison with the colorful totems that reach for the treetops in the primordial forests of nearby Stanley Park.
-Few places on earth can match Vancouver for melding the city and forest so well.
+In fact, few places on earth can match Vancouver for melding the city and forest so well.

 “Where else can you find an international brand of exoticism that rivals Hong Kong, Nordic-style order and a limitless array of shops, restaurants and top-notch accommodations?” the New York Times asked.